comcode-org/binmat_rules/README.md

 The attacker stack is now sent to the attacker discard.

-### The Wild Modifier
+### The Wild Modifier (*)

-The WILD modifier is applied to a stack during combat resolution.
+The WILD modifier (*) is applied to a stack during combat resolution.
 It brings the sum of its stack up to the next highest power of two.
-If there are no number cards in a stack, the first wild is treated as a 2 card, and all other WILDs apply as normal to this value.
+If there are no number cards in a stack, the first WILD modifier (*) is treated as a 2 card, and all other WILD modifiers (*) apply as normal to this value.

 ### Win Conditions